ChinFromMY/Interactive-Learning-Quiz-Application/README.md

 **Deepfake Interactive Learning Quiz Application**
 _____________________________________________________________________________________

-The Deepfake Interactive Learning Quiz Application is a Java-based desktop application designed to raise awareness about the Deepfake technologies, creation techniques and the consequnces of misused that can contributed to real world problem.
-It having learning modules that combined with enaging timed quizzes to test user comprehension.
+The Deepfake Interactive Learning Quiz Application is a Java-based desktop application designed to raise awareness about deepfake technology, its creation techniques and the potential consequences of misuse.
+This application combines interactive learning modules with timed quizzes to help users understand and evaluate their knowledge of deepfakes in an engaging way.
 _____________________________________________________________________________________

-**Key Features:**
+**Key Features**
 Interactive Learning Modules:
--Provides educational content about deepfake technology.
+-Provides educational content about deepfake technology and its real-world implications.

-Various quiz types:
-- Fill in the blanks quiz
+Multiple Quiz Types
+- Fill-in-the-Blank Quiz
 - True/False Quiz
 - Multiple Choice Quiz (MCQ)
 - Matching Quiz

-Timed Quizzes and Scoring:
+Timed Quizzes and Scoring
-- Utilizes a TimerManager to track the time taken for each quiz then displaying it in the panel
+- Uses a TimerManager to track the time taken for each quiz and display it dynamically within the interface.

-User Persistence:
+User Account Management
-- Includes dedicated Login and Sign-Up panels to manage user accounts and progress.
+- Includes dedicated Login and Sign-Up panels to manage user profiles and tracking progress.

+Leaderboard System
+- Display top-performing users based on quiz scores and completion times.
+- Encourages engagement and healthy competition among users.

 Result Logging:
-- Upon completion, the application logs the user's score, time taken, correct and wrong answer counts using ResultLog.saveResult().
+- After completing a quiz, results (including score, time taken and correct/wrong answers) are recorded using ResultLog.saveResult().

 Custom GUI:
-- Built with Java Swing components to manage the screen transitions using CardLayout.
+- Developed using Java Swing, using CardLayout to manage transitions between modules, quizzes and results screens.

-How to run:
+**How to run:**
 cd path/to/DeepfakeAwareness
 java -cp target\classes main.DeepfakeAwareness